Sergey Aganov: Great Patriotic War

-Post War Years
+Post-war years

 After the war, Aganov continued to serve in the headquarters of the engineering troops of the Soviet Army, and was a senior officer in the department.
 In 1950, he graduated from the M. V. Frunze Military Academy.
 Since 1951, Aganov was deputy head of the department, and since January 1952, he was head of the department of the headquarters of the engineering troops of the Soviet Army.
 In 1955, he graduated from the Higher Military Academy named after K. E. Voroshilov.

 From November 1955, Aganov served as the head of the engineering troops of the 8th Guards Army in the Group of Soviet Forces in Germany, before he was transferred to teaching work.
 In August 1960, he was appointed senior teacher, and in December 1963, as deputy head of the department of the Military Academy of the General Staff.
 From January 1967, he was Chief of Engineering Troops of the Group of Soviet Forces in Germany.
 Since January 1970, Aganov served as Deputy Chief of Engineering Troops of the Ministry of Defence.
 From April 1974, he was Head of the Military Engineering Academy named after V. Kuibyshev.

 Since March 1975, Aganov served as Head of the Engineering Troops of the USSR Ministry of Defense.
 He paid great attention to improving the organizational structure of the engineering troops and their technical equipment, developing effective methods of engineering support for combat operations of the troops, and training engineering personnel.
 He made a great contribution to the organization and implementation of measures to eliminate the consequences of the accident at the Chernobyl nuclear power plant.
 Since April 1975, Aganov served as Colonel General of the Engineering Troops, then finally reached military rank of Marshal of Engineering Troops, awarded on 7 May 1980.
 Since March 1987, Aganov was in the Group of General Inspectors of the USSR Ministry of Defense.

 Aganov retired in 1992, and resided in Moscow until his death.
 He was buried at the Troyekurovskoye Cemetery.

 On 12 December 2017, a postage stamp was issued in Armenia dedicated as "100th anniversary of the birth of Marshal of the Engineering Troops of the USSR Sergey Aganov".